Seemor

 Inside this bright room off La Chapelle, the vibe is warm and welcoming rather than flashy.
 Guests talk about staff guiding first-timers, a soothing herbal tea with ginger and mint, and dumplings that are "fresh and juicy."
 Cleanliness and calm energy make it feel like a peaceful refuge from the street, with the owner often checking in to help choose dishes.
 The cooking leans traditional Tibetan comfort with momos, tigmo, shaptak, and chow mein, plus a few Chinese-style crossovers.
 It is flavorful and satisfying more often than not, though a handful of diners report the odd bland noodle or dry wing.
 Prices are fair for the area, but reports of a lackluster Sunday brunch suggest skipping that set option in favor of the regular menu.
 For families, it is easy to like: friendly service, a relaxed room, and approachable plates like dumplings and noodles that kids actually eat.
 No kids' menu is mentioned, but vegetarian and some vegan choices help with mixed diets.
 Portions are generally fine, though a few guests wished for more, so plan sides if you have hearty appetites.

-What to Order
+What to order

 Location Insights

-Area: Busy, multicultural corridor near La Chapelle with practical eateries and steady foot traffic; more functional than scenic.
+Area vibe: Busy, multicultural corridor near La Chapelle with practical eateries and steady foot traffic; more functional than scenic.

 Safety: Per reviews, area can feel sketchy to newcomers but generally safe with awareness; bright interior provides refuge.

-Nearby: Steps from La Chapelle/Barbès transit; near markets, budget hotels, and everyday retail.
+What's nearby: Steps from La Chapelle/Barbès transit; near markets, budget hotels, and everyday retail.

 Opening Hours

-Monday11:30–22:00 Tuesday11:30–22:00 Wednesday Thursday11:30–22:00 Friday11:30–22:00 Saturday11:30–22:00 Sunday11:30–22:00
+Sunday11:30–22:00 Monday11:30–22:00 Tuesday11:30–22:00 Wednesday Thursday11:30–22:00 Friday11:30–22:00 Saturday11:30–22:00